testobsessed/magex/README.md

 magex: The Magical Commodity Exchange Server
 =====

 Magex is a trading platform to support programming competitions and classroom exercises.
 You can use this code base to run your own magical commodity exchange, or you can write a client to participate in our hosted exchange (site to be determined).

 You participate in the exchange by writing a client program against the Magex API to place your buy and sell orders for the commodities listed on the exchange (e.g. wishing wands and flying carpets).

-All trades are made in gold pieces.
-Magex matches buy and sell orders to complete transactions.
-It also tracks market valuation for commodities traded on the market.
+There is no user interface; all interaction with the system is made through HTTP requests.
+You can write clients for the system in any programming language that supports GET and POST requests.
+(If you choose to write your client in Ruby, check out the sample client code included in this repository.)

 The rules of trading are simple: